Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Model

-For the sake of clarity in presentation, we only consider 2 modalities here, while the model and algorithm proposed in this paper can be easily extended to deal with any number of modalities.
-Consider an SSM defined by a state-transition prior density $p(\textbf{x}_t|\textbf{x}_{t-1})$ and a likelihood function
+In this section, we present our model for robust MMDF.
+To begin with, we introduce a general model to fix notations.
+For the sake of clarity in presentation, we only consider 2 modalities here, while our model and algorithm can be easily extended to deal with more modalities.
+Consider a state space model (SSM) defined by a state-transition prior density $p(\textbf{x}_t|\textbf{x}_{t-1})$ and a likelihood function

 where $t$ denotes the discrete-time index, $\textbf{x}\in\mathbb{R}^{d_x}$ the hidden state to be estimated, $\textbf{y}_{i,t}\in\mathbb{R}^{d_i}$ the observation of the $i$th modality at time $t$, $d_i$ the dimension of $\textbf{y}_{i,t}$, $i=1,2$.
 We make an appropriate assumption that $\textbf{y}_{1,t}$ and $\textbf{y}_{2,t}$ are independent given $\textbf{x}_t$, then Eqn. (\ref{eqn:likelihood}) factorizes as follows